JZimnol/pico_fota_bootloader/README.md

 ### Performing firmware update

-To perform a firmware update (over the air), a `your_app.bin` file should be sent to or downloaded by the Pico W. Note that while rebuilding the application, the linker scripts' contents should not be changed or should be changed carefully to maintain the memory layout backward compatibility.
+To perform a firmware update (over the air), a `your_app_fota_image.bin` file should be sent to or downloaded by the Pico W. Note that while rebuilding the application, the linker scripts' contents should not be changed or should be changed carefully to maintain the memory layout backward compatibility.